-A devastating public health crisis fueled by opioids has been causing the deaths of more than 70,000 Americans each year.
-Illegal opioids are not the only culprits; as the Centers for Disease Control and Prevention (CDC) reported, nearly 30 percent of opioid-related deaths can be attributed to prescription opioids.
+A devastating public health crisis fueled by opioids has been causing the deaths of more than 80,000 Americans each year.
+Illegal opioids are not the only culprits; as the Centers for Disease Control and Prevention (CDC) reported, over 20 percent of opioid-related deaths can be attributed to prescription opioids.

 Federal and state governments have responded to this crisis with a barrage of laws, regulations, and guidelines designed to limit opioid prescribing and curb opioid use disorder and addiction.
 Meanwhile, the Food and Drug Administration (FDA) has been encouraging medical device and pharmaceutical manufacturers to develop products and technologies to prevent new cases of opioid abuse and to treat those addicted.

 In addition to these legislative and regulatory activities, the U.S. Department of Justice (DOJ) has stated its commitment to “using every available tool to prevent overdose deaths and hold accountable those responsible for the opioid crisis.”
 The DOJ’s Consumer Protection Branch, the Drug Enforcement Administration (DEA), the FBI, and other federal and state prosecutors have been intensely scrutinizing opioid prescribing practices and beefing up enforcement efforts.
 Any high volume of opioid prescribing could trigger an investigation—and any provider in the continuum of care, not just the pill manufacturer or the physician prescribing the pills, could become the target of opioid-related claims, regulatory scrutiny, potential civil liability, and criminal penalties.